pw4rn3r/ECE382/labs/lab7/index.md

 ## B Functionality

 You need to fully characterize the sensor for your robot.
-Create a table and graphical plot that shows the rangefinder pulse lengths for a variety of distances from a maze wall to the front/side of your robot.
-This table/graph should be generated for only one servo position.
-Use these values to determine how your sensor works so you can properly use it with the servo to solve the maze.
+Create a table and graphical plot with at least three data points that shows the rangefinder pulse lengths for a variety of distances from a maze wall to the front/side of your robot.
+This table/graph should be generated for only **one servo position**.
+Use these values to determine how your sensor works so you can properly use it with the servo to solve the maze.  **How do these experimental values compare to the timing values that you calculated in the Prelab?**

 ## A Functionality